robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 #### Notes

-1. Admins: To see the calls for a specific Auto attendant, select all the resource accounts assigned to that Auto attendant.
-If the full Resource Account name is **aa_test@microsoft.com**, then this value is: **aa_test**
+- Admins: To see the calls for a specific Auto attendant, select all the resource accounts assigned to that Auto attendant.
+For example, if the full Resource Account name is **aa_test@microsoft.com**, then this value is: **aa_test**

 #### Known issues